 Disability Documentation Guidelines

 The general purpose of disability documentation is to establish eligibility as a qualified KU student with a disability, using criteria appropriate for higher education.
-Accessibility documentation is used to verify the nature and extent of the disability by identifying the current functional limitation(s) caused by the disability.
+Documentation is used to verify the nature and extent of the disability by identifying the current functional limitation(s) caused by the disability.

 Documentation is not required until after a student is admitted, but providing documentation early can help ease the transition to the university setting.
-Accessibility documentation should be sent directly to Student Access Services and is welcome anytime.
+Disability documentation should be sent directly to the Student Access Center and is welcome anytime.

 Credentials of the evaluator(s).

 Formal documentation is provided by an appropriate, qualified professional.
 The professional's name, title, credentials and affiliation should be provided.
 The professional should have no personal relationship with the student.

 The documentation must include a clear diagnostic statement that describes how the condition was diagnosed, provides information on the functional impact, and details the typical progression or prognosis of the condition.

 The documentation must include a description of the diagnostic criteria, evaluation methods, procedures, tests and dates of administration, as well as a clinical narrative, observation, and specific results.
 Where appropriate to the nature of the disability, having both summary data and specific test scores* within the report is necessary.
 Methods may include formal instruments, medical examinations, structured interviews, and performance observations.